chris-carbonell/gan-cifar10/README.md

 # GIF

-The following GIF shows the evolution of the GAN:
+The following GIF shows the evolution of the GAN over 15,000 epochs:
 ![evolution.gif](evolution.gif)

 # Quickstart

-To train the GAN from scratch, use:
+To train the GAN from scratch, use:<br>
 <code>python -m train</code>

 # Table of Contents